bmcgowan01/lc-open-refine/_episodes/05-clustering.md

 ## Clustering
 The Cluster function groups together similar, but inconsistent values in a given column and lets you merge these inconsistent values into a single value you choose.

 This is very effective where you have data with minor variations in data values, e.g. names of people, organisations, places, classification terms.
+The Cluster function is less effective for data values with major variations.

 To use the 'Cluster' function, click on the `Edit Cells` menu option in the relevant column and choose `Cluster and edit...`